-- Outline the practical strategies within a trainer’s scope of practice to improve the client’s literacy of food.
+- Outline the practical strategies within a trainer’s scope of practice to improve the client’s food literacy.

-- Talk about the nutritional supplementation with clients while keeping within the scope of practice.
+- Talk about nutritional supplementation with clients while keeping within the scope of practice.

-Trainers will enjoy helping clients when it comes to not just exercise, but also adopting the healthy habits of nutrition.
+Trainers will enjoy helping clients with not just exercise but also adopting healthy nutrition habits.

-But with this comes some strict dos and don’ts for the scope of practice for ACE certified personal trainer.
+But with this comes some strict dos and don’ts for the scope of practice for ACE certified personal trainers.

-The trainers should be sure to incorporate the talk of nutrition into their session while still abiding by the scope of practice and ACE guidelines.
+The trainers should be sure to incorporate the talk of nutrition into their sessions while still abiding by the scope of practice and ACE guidelines.

 ACE Position Statement on Nutrition Scope of Practice for Personal Trainers